millerhoo/journey2-new-data-lake/workshops/journey2-new-data-lake/LabGuide200.md

 ### **STEP 3**: Launch the Big Data Cluster Console

 - Launch the Big Data Cluster Console for your BDCS-CE cluster.
 If this is your first time, you will likely need to allow your browser to accept the self-signed certificate for the web console application.
 - You will be asked to provide a username/password.
 Use the username and password you defined earlier when you created the BDCS-CE instance (the username defaults to bdcsce_admin).
-If you are an Oracle Employee/Partner using a GSE "deal server" pre-provisioned environment, the un/pw will be set to bdcsce_admin/Welcome321
   ![](images/300/firstLogin.gif)

 # Learn the basics of the BDCS-CE Notebook